JeffHughes/BrowserBasedLESS/README.md

 ![Image of 1CursedButton](https://raw.githubusercontent.com/JeffHughes/BrowserBasedLESS/master/bbless/src/bbless/wwwroot/images/BBLESSLogo400.jpg)

 # Browser Based LESS
-Process dynamic CSS using JQuery.
+###Process dynamic CSS using JQuery.

-Most of the time, in my code a &lt;cigar class="cigar cigar-default"> is just a &lt;cigar />.
+Most of the time, a &lt;cigar class="cigar cigar-default"> is just a &lt;cigar />.

+I understand the need for decorating buttons as buttons, tables as tables, and sections as sections in a large library; because sometimes an &lt;a /> acts like a &lt;button />, or a &lt;div /> acts like a &lt;section />.

+CSS doesn't natively allow extending the properties of one class to another.

-How hard is it for JQuery to do this?
+But, how hard is it for JQuery to do this?
 ```

 $(".1").addClass("2");
 ```

-So why not use something like this:
+So why not use something like this (with a couple lines of JQuery magic):

 ```